3D Shape Knowledge Graph for Cross-domain 3D Shape Retrieval: Our Approach

+2. Image Entity: This entity represents rendered images derived from the 3D shape.
+Furthermore, it can represent real images if the knowledge graph is used for cross-modal 3D shape retrieval.
+We utilize two methodologies for extracting rendered images, as delineated in Fig. \ref{c1}.
+For Case C1, we employ NPC \cite{npca} to orient the 3D shape upright along a fixed axis (e.g., z-axis).
+Cameras are then positioned at a fixed angle $\theta$ around this axis, set at 30 degrees from the ground plane, and facing the shape's center.
+Different $\theta$ values generate varying views, producing $\{20; 16; 12; 10; 8; 6; 4; 2; 1\}$ views for each object.
+In Case C2, a diverse perspective is adopted, where shapes are not continuously kept upright.
+Instead, multiple views are sampled from the 3D space.
+Specifically, we deploy 20 virtual cameras at the vertices of a dodecahedron shape situated around the object's center.

-3) Part entity: Based on these rendered images or real images, each image can be segmented into a set of parts by using the trained model~\cite{Kalogerakis_2017_CVPR} on our dataset.
-These parts are considered the part entities to represent the attributes of each 3D shape in this knowledge graph.
-However, the rendered images and real images have a clear distinction.
-The rendered image often has no background.
-The segmentation model can provide better segmentation results.
-The real image often has a complex background that will influence the final segmentation results.
-Thus, for real images only, we first applied the salient object detection method \cite{wang2019salient} to segment the background and the object.
-This operation will obviously reduce the interference of the background and provide better segmentation results.
+3. Part Entity: Based on rendered or real images, each image is segmented into parts using a model trained on our dataset \cite{Kalogerakis_2017_CVPR}.
+These segmented parts serve as part entities, representing the attributes of each shape in the knowledge graph.
+Real images require additional preprocessing due to complex backgrounds, where salient object detection \cite{wang2019salient} is applied to separate the object from the background.